What is Phone Number Verification & How is it Reliable?

 What is Phone Verification?

 There’s hardly anything novel about it – phone verification has been used for years.
-However, the fact that it’s as common as it is, combined with people’s concern about the use of their personal data for marketing purposes, has led to the birth of many different methods to trick the system.
-Although understandable, it’s quite a problem for companies relying on their clients’ phone numbers to deliver crucial information, including newsletters, and yes, marketing new products.
-If the number is not valid, the information never reaches the customer, which is a waste of valuable time and resources of the organization.
+Although understandable, it’s quite a problem for companies relying on their clients’ phone numbers to deliver crucial information, including newsletters and, yes, marketing new products.
+If the number is not valid, the information never reaches the customer, which is a waste of valuable time and resources for the organization.

 Additionally, verifying the phone number of the customer is vital when fighting fraud.
 It shouldn’t come as a surprise to anyone that fraudsters rarely use their real contact information.
 And even if the phone number is valid and available, certain factors can help determine the risk associated with it. iDenfy’s solution was designed to take these and other issues into account.